 For all courses in UCD, this must include English.
 However, admission to all courses is competitive and candidates will generally need at least 3 A-levels to have a competitive points score.

 Do I have to take Irish?

-If either of the following applies to you, you are automatically exempt Irish and it is not necessary for you to apply for exemption.
+If either of the following applies to you, you are automatically exempt from Irish and it is not necessary for you to apply for exemption.